 - 3. Put the chocolate in a microwave-safe bowl and microwave on high for 2 1/2 to 3 minutes, or until softened and shiny.
 The chocolate will not melt completely.
 Add the cream and coffee and stir until smooth.
 Set aside at room temperature.

 - 4. Heat two 9-inch nonstick pans over low heat.
 If you have seasoned 9-inch crepe pans, use them.
 Spray lightly with vegetable oil spray and ladle 3 tablespoons crepe batter into the pans.
 Tip and roll the pans to spread the batter evenly over the bottom of the pans and cook for about 2 minutes.
 Using a spatula, flip the crepes and cook for 2 minutes longer, or until lightly browned.
 Lift the crepes from the pans and stack on a plate.
 These crepes do not stick to one another.
 Continue cooking the crepes until you have 16.
 Expect to throw out the first crepe in each pan; this is typical, as anyone who has made crepes or even pancakes knows.
 The first one never works, and after it has flopped, the pan is seasoned appropriately so that the rest are perfect.

 - Assemble the crepes and serve

 - 5. Open the cans of boiled condensed milk.
 The milk will be caramel brown and thick—aka dulce de leche.

-- 6. Lay the crepes on a work surface.
-Spread a thick stripe— about 2 tablespoons— of dulce de leche (the boiled condensed milk) down the center of each crepe.
-Top the dulce de leche with an equal-sized stripe of whipped cream.
-Roll the crepes like a cigar and put 2 crepes on each plate.
+- 6. Place the crepes on a work surface.
+Spread a thick stripe—about 2 tablespoons— dulce de leche (the boiled condensed milk) down the center of each crepe.
+Top the dulce de leche with an equal-size stripe whipped cream.
+Roll the crepes like a cigar and place 2 crepes on each plate.